 - Wednesday, April 10th through Saturday 13th, 2019, The Kennesaw State University, Kennesaw, GA.
 NCUR is the largest and most prestigious multi-disciplinary undergraduate research conference in the United States.

 - Visit CUR 2017 website here for more.

-Sweet Briar College will be hosting the annual Mid-Atlantic Regional Conference for Undergraduate Scholarship (MARCUS) on TBD 2017.
+Sweet Briar College hosts the annual Mid-Atlantic Regional Conference for Undergraduate Scholarship (MARCUS).
 The goal is to base projects on critical interpretation of primary material, demonstrate a responsiveness to other work within one's field(s), and ultimately produce new work.
 Registration and travel information are now available - the deadline to register to present at MARCUS is TBD.
 MARCUS 2019 dates are still TBD.
 Please click HERE to get information on the 2018 conference!

 An exciting new opportunity for undergraduate graduate students to showcase their research is being piloted and launched by AGU this year.
 While many students conduct research with faculty, as part of their course work, or as part of their degree program, they often face barriers to traveling to present that research, especially at national conferences.
 The virtual poster showcases will allow participation by those students who can’t travel.
-There are several deadlines in the fall.
+Information for 2019 is TBD.

-- TBD 2018, The AAAS Annual Meeting is interdisciplinary and inclusive.
+- February 14th-17th, 2019, The AAAS Annual Meeting is interdisciplinary and inclusive.
 Each year, thousands of leading scientists, engineers, educators, policymakers, and journalists gather together to discuss recent developments in science and technology.
 Student posters are accepted.
 Students may also volunteer to get free registration and subscription to Science magazine.

 How do you share the results?